 Riga in the Holocaust Tour

-On this walking tour through Latvia's capital, we'll visit significant Holocaust memorials while learning about Riga's tragic history during the Holocaust.
+On this walking tour through Latvia's capital, we will visit significant Holocaust memorials in the city and learn about the tragic history that Riga experienced during the Holocaust.
 Riga in the Holocaust.

 - 2 hours